MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 bring up the Cross.

 What is Salt?
+Salt was one of the most valuable things back in Jesus' time.
+Salt stops decay

-Salt was one of the most valuable things back in Jesus' They will write on it people that they are wanting saved. encourage them to try and include a friend that they will invite to youth
+They will write on it people that they are wanting saved. encourage them to try and include a friend that they will invite to youth